 - 1. Indication of the CPU status operation.
 In case the CPU application is running, the state is RUN.
 In case the CPU application is stopped, the state is STOP and, when is stopped in an application depuration mark, the state is BRKP.
 For further details, see CPU Operating States section. - 2.
 COM 1 traffic indication.
 The up arrow (▲) indicates data transmission and the down arrow (▼) indicates data reception.
 For further information regarding the COM 1 interface see Serial Interfaces section. - 3.
+Memory Card presence indication.
+Further details regarding its installation see Memory Card Installation section. - 4.
 Indication of the CPU active diagnostics quantity.
 In case the number shown is different than 0 (zero), there are active diagnostics in the CPU.
-For further details regarding their visualization on the CPU graphic display, through diagnostic key, see One Touch Diag section. - 4.
+For further details regarding their visualization on the CPU graphic display, through diagnostic key, see One Touch Diag section. - 5.
 Forced variables in the CPU indication.
 In case the "F" character is shown in the graphic display, a variable is being forced by the user, whether symbolic, direct representation or AT.
 For further information regarding variable forcing see Writing and Forcing Variables section.